Hip-Monsters/robot_freedom_ai/README.md

 ### Vosk

 Vosk is a power voice to text AI that does remarkable well in loud settings (such as a workshop).
 This package enables out robots to hear.
-It is power by a pre-traied AI and you need to download a model for it to work.
+It is power by a pre-trained AI and you need to download a model for it to work.
 We use vosk-model-small-en-us-0.15 for most of our robots.

 <a href="https://huggingface.co/rhasspy/vosk-models/resolve/main/en/vosk-model-small-en-us-0.15.zip"> Download from Hugging Face </a>